corradodebari/vectorsearch/README.md

 - Restart the container and the db it's ready.

 ## Upload dataset
-## Instructions

 - Download from [here](https://archive.ics.uci.edu/dataset/222/bank+marketing) the dataset zip file.
-- Unzip the file and look for `bank-additional-full.csv` in the directory `bank+marketing/bank-additional`
+- Unzip the file and look for `bank-additional-full.csv` in the directory `bank+marketing/bank-additional`.
 - Copy that file in the Jupyter Notebook directory.
-- Create a `venv` on which run the notebook
+- Create a `venv` on which run the notebook:
 ```bash
 cd src/
 python3.11 -m venv .venv --copies